adeolapopoola/Eniac-project/README.md

 The goal of this project was to analyze internal company data to address a significant question: Is it beneficial for Eniac to discount its products?

 #### Marketing Team Lead's View:
--Believes that discounts enhance customer acquisition, satisfaction, and retention.
+- Believes that discounts enhance customer acquisition, satisfaction, and retention.
--Argues that discounts contribute to long-term company growth.
+- Argues that discounts contribute to long-term company growth.

 #### Main Investors' Concerns:
 - Worry that aggressive discounts might harm overall revenue.